UMCU-Digital-Health/No_Show/data/dataset_card.md

 ### Data Fields

-Below you can find the datafields present in the dataset:
+Below you can find the datafields present in the dataset.
+The datafields are the result of running the query on the dataplatform, most of the fields are the names from the columns in the data platform, some are changed in the query (like `HCS_ID`):

-- `example_field`: description of `example_field`
 - `HCS_ID`: string with the identifier of the HealthCareService
 - `APP_ID`: string with the identifier of the Appointment
 - `pseudo_id`: string of the hashed patient id